 Speaking of servers in the US, CyberGhost provides plenty of diversity: users can choose to connect to Los Angeles, New York, Washington or Chicago, to name just a few.
 Add to all these, servers which provide the highest possible speed and up to 5 simultaneous devices.
 It’s a solid choice with a great price.

 NordVPN has one of the strongest encryption features of any VPN.
 Everything that passes through certain nodes in their network is double encrypted, wrapped in 2048-bit SSL protection the company claims even a supercomputer can’t break.
 When combined with kill switch and DNS leak protection features, along with NordVPN’s stellar zero-logging policy, you’ve got the makings of an extremely secure and privacy-aware VPN.

 NordVPN also prides itself on a massive and ever-expanding server network.
-At the time of writing there are 997 servers spread across 59 countries in six continents (sorry, Antarctica).
+At the time of writing, there are 5,110 servers spread across 62 countries on six continents (sorry, Antarctica).
 As for the company’s North American offerings, there are nearly 400 servers in the U.S. alone, covering both east and west coasts along with plenty of locations in-between.
 You certainly won’t have a difficult time finding a fast, secure U.S. IP address for all of your Netflix and Hulu needs.

 IPVanish has servers in nearly a dozen locations throughout the U.S., covering both coasts as well as a several cities along the southern border.
 This wide dispersal helps anyone from outside the country find a node that’s physically closer to their location, which helps cut down latency.
 There are over 370 servers in the United States alone, meaning you’ll always be able to find a U.S. IP address with a fast, reliable, and uncrowded connection no matter what time of day you log in.